spiceai/docs/spiceaidocs/docs/components/data-accelerators/arrow.md

 - The In-Memory Arrow Data Accelerator does not support persistent storage.
 Data is stored in-memory and will be lost when the Spice runtime is stopped.
 - The In-Memory Arrow Data Accelerator does not support `Decimal256` (76 digits), as it exceeds Arrow's maximum Decimal width of 38 digits.
+- The In-Memory Arrow Data Accelerator does not support [constraints](/features/data-acceleration/constraints) and [indexes](/features/data-acceleration/indexes).

 :::warning[Memory Considerations]